 From time to time, our clients require our support teams to assist them in using our software product effectively, help them in resolving post-deployment issues quickly and in providing ongoing support.
 If we do not devote sufficient resources or are otherwise unsuccessful in assisting our clients effectively in a timely manner or at all, it could adversely affect our ability to retain existing clients and could prevent prospective clients from adopting our software product.
 We may be unable to respond quickly enough to accommodate short-term increases in demand for client support.
 We also may be unable to modify the nature, scope and delivery of our client support to compete with changes in the support services provided by our competitors.
 Increased demand for client support, without corresponding revenue, could increase costs and adversely affect our reputation, business, results of operations and financial condition.
-Any failure to maintain high-quality client support, could adversely affect our reputation, business, results of operations and financial condition.
+Any failure to maintain high-quality client support, or a market perception that we do not maintain high-quality client support, could adversely affect our reputation, business, results of operations and financial condition.